 So my experience in telling that story for the Oral Fixation project lead me to the idea of a Dallas project we would call “Outrageous Oral.”
 Oral Fixation had a highly structured program where used submitted your story in advance, and the director would edit it and check it for timing.
 And then we had a dress rehearsal, where she timed it again and made us make cuts if needed to keep it on time.
 I knew we would never get a bunch of queens to do all of that, much less rehearse first, so I suggested to the board of the Dallas way that we be a little more "free-form."
 And when I proposed it, I remember being told we would never pull it off.
 Well, those are fighting words for me.
 And so we did it, and now look at it.
 We've done such a great job.
 I'm so proud of the Dallas way for taking it up as a major project.

 = = = = = = = = = = = = = = = = = = = = = = = = = = =

 Editor's Note: The Dallas Way videotaped the oral history of Bruce Monroe in the fall of 2015, with Bruce's close friends Ron Allen and John Rogers serving as interviewers.
-The video recording of that interview has been donated to the University of North Texas for inclusion in its LGBT Collection and for publishing on its Portal to Texas History.
+The video recording of that interview has been donated to the University of North Texas for inclusion in its LGBT Collection and for on-line publishing on its Portal to Texas History.
 Mike Anglin transcribed the interview in 2016, and in 2017, using the words of Bruce Monroe in that 30-page transcription, pieced together Bruce's spoken words into a chronological narrative story of his life of service and of art.
-William Waybourn assisted in the editing of the final work product of this effort.
+William Waybourn assisted in the editing of the final document.